theaholtlund/instagram-analysis/README.md

 #### Scripts for Summary Report:

 A summary report of all analysis outputs can be generated through the `generate_report` file, located in the `summary_report` directory, once all scripts have been executed.
-The report will automatically open in a browser when the script is executed.
+The report will automatically open in a browser once generated.

 #### Shared Functionality Files:

-- `utils`: For functionality shared between scripts, such as writing to file
+- `utils`: For functionality shared between scripts, such as writing to file.
-- `variables`: Stores shared variables, such as file and directory names for analysis data
+- `variables`: Stores shared variables, such as file and directory names for analysis data.